 Stop Order Disclosures

 Stop Orders are triggered by published last-sale transactions.
 Once triggered, stop orders become market orders and are subject to the prevailing price at the time and executions may vary considerably (higher or lower) from the stop trigger price if the market is moving rapidly.

 Stop-Limit Orders are triggered by published last-sale transactions.
-Once triggered, these orders become limit orders that will be executed only at the specified price (or better).
+Once triggered, these orders become limit orders that will be executed only at the specified limit price (or better).
 Note: Stop limits will only be filled if the market price reaches the limit price.
 This type of order is also subject to the Stop Order risks described above.
 During periods of volatile market conditions, the price of a stock can move significantly in a short period of time and trigger an execution of a stop order (and the stock may quickly resume trading at its prior price level).
 Sell stop orders may exacerbate price declines during times of extreme volatility.
 The activation of sell stop orders may add downward price pressure on a security.
 If triggered during a precipitous price decline, a sell stop order also is more likely to result in an execution well below the stop price.

 Odd-lot trade executions (i.e. 99 shares or less) do not trigger Stop Orders.